elboman/gatsby-remark-embedded-codesandbox/README.md

 [![NPM badge](https://img.shields.io/npm/v/gatsby-remark-embedded-codesandbox.svg?style=flat-square)](https://www.npmjs.com/package/gatsby-remark-embedded-codesandbox)
 [![Travis badge](https://img.shields.io/travis/elboman/gatsby-remark-embedded-codesandbox.svg?branch=master&style=flat-square)](https://travis-ci.org/elboman/gatsby-remark-embedded-codesandbox)

-This plugin adds support for generting embedded [Codesandbox](https://codesandbox.io/), specifying a folder in local files to populate the contents of it.
+This plugin adds support for generating embedded [CodeSandbox](https://codesandbox.io/), specifying a folder in local files to populate the contents of it.
 This enables example code to be stored along side of, and revisioned with, your website content.

 This plugin is based on [gatsby-remark-code-repls](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-code-repls).

 ## Getting started

-To embed a Codesandbox editor in you markdown/remark content, simply add a link with the custom protocol pointing to the folder desired folder:
+To embed a CodeSandbox editor in you Markdown/remark content, simply add a link with the custom protocol pointing to the folder desired folder:

 ```md
 [embedded example](embedded-codesandbox://example/folder)